hdehart/HIV_Workshop/README.md

 ## Goals:
 1. Perform BLAST search to identify sequence region (local alignment)
 2. Link to study system via PubMed link on GenBank entry
-3. Conduct a multiple sequence alignment (global alignment)
+3. Conduct a multiple sequence alignment (global alignment) using MAFFT
-4. Estimate a phylogeny
+4. Estimate a Neighbor-Joining phylogeny
 5. Interpret your phylogenetic estimate relative to the forensics case

 ### Part 0 - Looking at Sequence Data